• Skip to primary navigation

 curry being stirred

 When the poblanos I'd been getting from the farmers market shifted from tasting completely mild to insanely hot, we started using just enough to give the dish a bit of kick and adding bulk with roasted cauliflower.
 Delicata squash make pretty half-rings and they also simplify things since you can eat their skin.
-We've been cooking chickpeas to have in green salads, so I added a cup to the curry which lends extra texture and protein.
+We've been cooking chickpeas to have in green salads, so I added a cup to the curry which lends extra texture.
 And I finally caved and made my own spice blend complete with fresh turmeric which brightens the flavors a bit (though store-bought curry powder and ground turmeric will be tasty, too, should you prefer).

 Roasted Delicata Squash, Cauliflower + Chickpea Curry in a pot